Finasteride for Hair Loss: Does It Work?

 Finasteride is one of the most popular hair loss treatments available today, so it’s natural you’ll have further questions.
 We’ve answered the most common FAQs below.

 Yes, just 1 mg a day of finasteride can help regrow lost hair.
-A long-term study published in 1998 showed that finasteride can increase the average hair count on the crown by 16%.
+A New Zealand clinical study showed that finasteride improved hair growth in 66% of men after 2 years of use.

-While both medications have some level of effectiveness when used alone, studies have shown that combining the two often produce better results.
+While both medications have some level of effectiveness when used alone, a study of 100 men with male pattern baldness showed that combining the two medications often produces better results.

-Here are the results of a 2015 Chinese study after 12 months of therapy:
+A 2015 Chinese study also published these results from 12 months of therapy:

 • 80.5% of men taking 1 mg finasteride alone saw improvements